seangoodvibes/DelugeDocs/docs/documentation/song/section.md

 # Section

+Song sections group together clips so that they can be controlled, launched, armed etc together making it easy to play arrangements and structure live sets.
+Sections can be structured into a chained sequence automatically playing each.
+Sections are colour coded for clarity and controlled by the [SECTION] pad column in session mode.

 A section is a Song playback mode concept.

 A section may be comprised of one or more tracks.
 Within each track, each clip can belong to one section.